aliazander/BEIR-VII-10B3/README.md

 - If doses are equal (even if dose rate is not equal) average values
 - Linear regression is weighted by 1/(standard deviation)^2

+The .R file includes my entire code for reproducing the graph in figure 10B-3.
+There are comments to help follow along.